Progress Studies for Aspiring

 Your learning will be supported by instructors who will help you develop your reasoning and research skills.
 You’ll also have the chance to engage ideas with a community of like-minded peers.

-A six-week course with daily reading, audio or video content.
-Go through it on your own, or join a study group with an instructor for daily online discussions and Q&A.
+A six-week course with daily reading, audio or video content; plus a study group with an instructor for daily online discussions and Q&A. (Coming later this summer: a free, self-guided option with content only, no discussion or instructor.)

 Our guest speakers include experts on the history of science, technology, and industry, as well as those on the frontier.
-It’s open to all—sign up for our mailing list to get event invitations.
+It’s open to all—see our blog for event announcements and sign up for our mailing list to get future invitations.
+Video of past events is available on our YouTube channel, and audio on SoundCloud.

 Director, Oxford Martin Programme on Global Development; Founder, Our World in Data